-- 6.1.
-Since the cost of using pressurized water to clean surfaces is greatly influenced by many factors, the specifications must clearly define project requirements and intended results. - 6.2.
-This standard is a nationally recognized consensus document for the Painting and Decorating industry's work practices.
+- 6.1 Since the cost of using pressurized water to clean surfaces is greatly influenced by many factors, the bid specifications and ultimately the contract documents must clearly define project requirements and intended results. - 6.2 This Standard clarifies areas of responsibility.
+Improved communication reduces misunderstandings. - 6.3 This Standard is a nationally recognized consensus document for the painting and coating industry's work practices.